kimdsouz/chatbox_nlp/README.md

 # chatbox_nlp
-This is a small project of chatbot.Depended on nltk library.
+This is a small project of chatbot.
+Depended on nltk library.